 All of this plus the family oriented nature of the Italians make Italy our favorite place for a family vacation.

-I am from Rome and have traveled around Italy extensively: while I adore trips to far flung lands, Italy has always delivered special holidays and this is my selection of the best places to visit in Italy with kids.
+I am from Rome and have traveled around Italy extensively: while I adore trips to far flung lands, Italy has always delivered special holidays and this is my selection of the best places to visit in Italy with kids, based on our mosy successful family vacations!

 Looking for itinerary ideas?
 Find here >>> itinerary ideas for 10 days in Italy with kids